-In 1933, the United States Army Disciplinary Barracks on Alcatraz Island, otherwise known as The Rock, is acquired by the United States Department of Justice.
+In 1933, the United States Army Disciplinary Barracks on Alcatraz Island, otherwise known as The Rock, was acquired by the United States Department of Justice.
 Less than a year later, the prison would become home to some of the country's most notorious criminals.

-In 1945, President Harry Truman awards the Medal of Honor to Desmond T. Doss, the first conscientious objector to receive the honor.
+In 1945, President Harry Truman awarded the Medal of Honor to Desmond T. Doss, the first conscientious objector to receive the honor.
 Doss was the subject of Hacksaw Ridge, a 2016 movie starring Andrew Garfield.

 In 1960, Soviet Premier Nikita Khrushchev removed one of his shoes and pounded it on his desk during a speech before the United Nations.